LibCrowds/libcrowds-viewer/docs/configuration.md

 ## Tasks

-Tasks are created from the `task-opts` passed to the viewer, which each have the following properties.
+Tasks are created from an array of objects with the following properties.
+These objects are passed to the viewer via `task-opts`.

 | Property       | Type              | Attributes | Description                                                                                                    |
 |----------------|-------------------|------------|----------------------------------------------------------------------------------------------------------------|